Argentine asset prices slide, country risk soars on debt 'reprofiling' plan

 BUENOS AIRES (Reuters) - Argentine asset prices fell on Thursday and country risk soared to levels not seen since 2005 after the government announced plans to “reprofile” about $100 billion of its debt, leaving investors scrambling to assess what kind of hit they might take.

-The latest round of volatility to buffet the recession- and inflation-racked country began when business-friendly President Mauricio Macri suffered an unexpectedly harsh defeat in an Aug.
-11 primary election at the hands of populist-leaning Peronist Alberto Fernandez.
+The latest round of volatility to buffet the recession- and inflation-racked country began when business-friendly President Mauricio Macri suffered an harsh defeat in an Aug.
+11 primary election at the hands of populist-leaning Alberto Fernandez.

-Investors fear that the return of the left to power in Argentina could herald another full-blown debt crisis in Latin America’s third-largest economy.
+Investors fear that a return of the left to power in Argentina could herald another full-blown debt crisis in Latin America’s third-largest economy.

-By the time Treasury Minister Hernan Lacunza said on Wednesday the government wanted to extend the maturities here of short-term local debt instruments and would negotiate with holders of its sovereign bonds and with the International Monetary Fund, a debt revamp was already widely expected.
+By the time Treasury Minister Hernan Lacunza said on Wednesday the government wanted to extend maturities here of short-term debt, and would negotiate new time periods for loans to be paid back to the International Monetary Fund, a debt revamp was already widely expected.

 Developing markets investment house Tellimer calculates that $7 billion of short-term debt, $50 billion long-term debt and $44 billion of IMF debt may be earmarked for an overhaul.

-Lacunza labelled the debt-extension operation a “reprofiling” of obligations that will affect institutional rather than individual investors.
+Lacunza labeled the debt-extension operation a “reprofiling” of obligations that will affect institutional rather than individual investors.

 He said he would send a bill to Congress to approve changes to bonds governed by local law.
 Talks with holders were expected to start soon, but would likely be concluded by the government that wins the October general election and takes office in December.

 Fernandez, whose running mate is former President Cristina Fernandez de Kirchner, is now the clear front-runner.
+Kirchner is loved by millions of low-income Argentines who remember generous welfare spending during her 2007-2015 administration.

 “We remain cautious,” Citi said in a note.
 “While we think the short-term funding needs have been addressed, political uncertainty remains high: any proposal on global bonds could be unwound by the potential new administration.”

-The peso slipped 0.26% to 58.25 per U.S. dollar, having lost 22% of its value since Macri’s primary vote debacle all but erased his chances of being re-elected in October.
+The peso slipped 0.31% to 58.28 per U.S. dollar, having lost more than 22% of its value since Macri’s primary vote debacle all but erased his chances of being re-elected in October.

 The Merval has plunged more than 45% since the primary vote.